 How to make miniature stems, greens and leaves:

-Each fruit and veggie blank has a little hole on top making it easy to insert materials such as stem wires, pipe cleaners, little wood twigs…
+Each fruit and veggie blank has a little hole on top making it easy to insert materials such as stem wires, pipe cleaners, little wooden twigs…

 To make miniature veggie greens and veggie leaves, we started with painting regular paper (on its two sides).
 We then cut out leave shapes into the paper, glued them to small pieces of stem wire, and inserted the wires into the blank shapes.